avidbots/flatland/docs/overview.rst

 * **Simulation Manager**: Simulation manager is responsible for managing the state of the simulator.
-It manages how the world progresses through time, ROS Services, and plugins.
+It manages how the world progresses through time, as well ROS Services to interact with the world.

-* **World**: World is everything that lives in the simulation.
-Including the layers, models, time, and other physical properties.
+* **World**: World is everything that lives in the simulation, including the layers, models, time, and other physical properties.
+It also manages the plugins.

 * **Layer**: Layer represents the static environment features in the simulation such as walls in a building.
 It allows large scale static features to be loaded